 Video showing how to remove potentially unwanted browser add-ons:

 Remove malicious add-ons from Internet Explorer:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for QwikLinx Inc. related entries (QwikLinx) and disable them.

-If you continue to have problems with removal of the qwiklinx adware, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the qwiklinx virus, reset your Internet Explorer settings to default.

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "Tools" and click "Extensions".
 Locate "QwikLinx", select it and click the trash can icon.

-If you continue to have problems with removal of the qwiklinx adware, reset your Google Chrome browser settings.
-Click the Chrome menu icon (at the top right corner of Google Chrome) and select "Tools".
-From the opened menu, select "Extensions".
-In the opened window, select "Settings" (at the left corner of the screen).
+If you continue to have problems with removal of the qwiklinx virus, reset your Google Chrome browser settings.
+Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
-Click the "Show advanced settings…" link.
+Click the Advanced… link.

 Click the Firefox menu (at the top right corner of the main window), select "Add-ons".
 Click "Extensions" and remove "QwikLinx".

 Computer users who have problems with qwiklinx virus removal can reset their Mozilla Firefox settings.